This page highlights previous year’s Somer Valley Walking Festivals. For 2019 – please go here.

-The Somer Valley Walking Festival enters its third year in 2018.
+The Somer Valley Walking Festival 2018.

-On Friday, 14th September 2018 there will be a talk on The Romans in the Somer Valley, given by Stephen Clewes of Bath & NE Somerset Council’s Heritage team at the Radstock Museum.
+Featured a talk on The Romans in the Somer Valley, given by Stephen Clewes of Bath & NE Somerset Council’s Heritage team at the Radstock Museum.

 Following a wet week in the run up, the clouds lifted on Saturday and walkers left from Midsomer Norton, Westfield and Paulton to visit local viewpoints and beauty spots.

 There were short walks from Radstock Museum looking at the industrial heritage of the town and of Haydon.
 These were inspired by a talk on Friday night by Denis Chedgy at the Radstock Museum to a capacity audience.